-Any student behavior in violation of any policy of the Vanderbilt University Medical Center, the Center for Programs in Allied Health or the Diagnostic Medical Sonography Program is subject to disciplinary action, up to and/or including dismissal.
-Disciplinary action will be utilized in a progressive manner, as follows:
+Any student behavior or academic performance in violation of any policy of the Vanderbilt University Medical Center, the Center for Programs in Allied Health or the Diagnostic Medical Sonography Program

 - Verbal Warning Upon a first violation, a conversation will take place between the student and Program Director to discuss the situation and appropriate corrective measures corrective measures.
-(Notation of this advisement will be retained in the student's record.) - Written Warning In the event of a second violation, another conversation will be held about the incident between the student, Program Director and a third program representative.
-This report will include, at minimum, the following information: infraction, discussion, implications of the behavior, corrective measures and future disciplinary action for any repeated incident of this nature.
-This written documentation will be signed by all individuals present and retained in the student's record. - Probation- Upon a third violation, a student who has received both verbal and written warnings regarding inappropriate conduct will be placed on probation.
+(Notation of this advisement will be retained in the student's record.) - Written Warning- In the event of a second violation, another conversation will be held about the incident between the student, Program Director and a third Program/Center representative.
+This report will outline an Action Plan including, at minimum, the following information: infraction, discussion, implications of the behavior, corrective measures and future disciplinary action for any repeated incident of this nature.
+This written documentation will be signed by all individuals present and retained in the student's record.
+Follow-up conversations may be necessary to determine academic progression.
+All follow-up conversations will be documented in writing. - Probation Upon a third violation, a student who has received both verbal and written warnings regarding inappropriate conduct will be placed on probation.
 The probationary period length will be, at minimum, the remainder of the current Rotation and no longer than six (6) months.
 The student will meet with the Program Director about and be notified in writing of the terms of the probation.
 A copy of this report will be retained in the student's record.
 If at the end of a period of probation, a student has adhered to terms of the probation and otherwise satisfactorily adhered to institutional and programmatic policies, he or she may be released to good standing.
 Documentation related to the probation will remain as a permanent part of the student's record. - Temporary Suspension The Program reserves the right to temporarily suspend a student for conduct creating a threatening or disruptive learning environment, as determined by the Program Director.
 The student's situation will be reviewed according to the Disciplinary Action Policy.
 The Program Director will notify the student in writing of the conditions of the temporary suspension.
-If the student is reinstated, the student will work with the Internship Director to address any course work missed during the suspension. - Dismissal A student who does not meet the terms of probation within the specified timeline will be dismissed from the program.
+If the student is reinstated, the student will work with the Program Director to address any course work missed during the suspension. - Dismissal- A student who does not meet the terms of probation within the specified timeline will be dismissed from the program.

 The Program Director provides written notification including the dismissal effective date if a student is dismissed from the program.
-The dismissed student is required to immediately return to the Program Director all items (keys, ID badges, etc.) that are the property of VUMC.
+The dismissed student is required to immediately return all property of VUMC (keys, ID badges, etc.) to the Program Director.
 Students who are dismissed from the program may be entitled to a partial tuition refund.
 Please refer to the CPiAH Catalog for more information.
 The Dismissal Appeal Process is also described in the CPiAH Catalog.